 Yes.
 We encourage all students to attend not only to familiarize themselves with resources and services available at WCSU but also to get to know other students, form connections, and make friends by having a good time together.
-If you have not already gotten your parking decal, ID card, and computer accounts, now is the time to do so considering you will need these items for the start of the school year.
+If you have not already gotten your ID card and computer accounts, now is the time to do so considering you will need them for the start of the school year.

 What do I do if I need accommodations for my disability during Welcome Week?

 If you have a disability and require special accommodations for Welcome Week or your classes, contact WCSU’s AccessAbility Services office at (203) 837-8225.
 To find out more information you can go to their website: www.wcsu.edu/accessability.

 Will I be able to purchase my books during Welcome Week?

 Yes, there will be time during or after Welcome Week for students to purchase their books.
 Textbooks may be purchased with cash or check (valid Government issued ID required).
 Bring a printout of your class schedule.
 Credit cards will be accepted only if the cardholder is present.
 Follett gift cards will also be accepted for all purchases.
 If you put money into your WestConnect account, you can use your WestConnect card at the bookstore.
 Books can also be ordered online from the WCSU Bookstore website and will be delivered directly to your residence hall on move-in day at no extra charge.
 Some textbooks are also available for rental and in detail format.
 See the WCSU bookstore website for additional information.